ni/python-styleguide/README.md

 <!-- @TODO: We should show you some stinkin' badges -->

-Welcome to NI's internal and external Python linter rules, plugins, and tooling.
+Welcome to NI's internal and external Python conventions and linter rules/plugins/tooling.

 `ni-python-styleguide` serves several purposes:

 1. It is a `flake8` plugin that aggregates several other `flake8` plugins
 1. It houses our approved `flakehell` config: `flakehell_config.toml`
 1. When run directly, combines the above

+## Written Conventions

+Our written conventions can be found at https://ni.github.io/python-styleguide/.

+NOTE: Using the GitHub Pages link is preferable to a GitHub `/blob` link.

 ## Quickstart